snowman-repos/book/project_managers/README.md

 It's not just about providing the latest information either.
 The report should also include a list of high-level action items, a general weekly to-do list for both your team and the project owner's team, which supports project momentum and accountability.
 If someone fails to complete a stated task one week, then you can highlight here how it has affected the timeline.

 The status report doesn't really have to take much time to compile.
 Once you have a template from the first one, all you need to do is quickly update the information each week.
 You should already have the latest schedule and budget figures to hand anyway.
 It's a constant challenge for a web project manager, juggling so many things, to stick to these formal processes.
 Project status reports may be deemed unimportant and may be one of the first things cast aside once Friday afternoon rolls around.
-However it does force good project management practice and it needs to become habitual It just takes discipline..
+However it does force good project management practice and it needs to become habitual It just takes discipline.
+By compiling these reports you are forced to review all the information yourself on a regular basis, reinforcing your control over the project.
+If you allow yourself to leave it for a week, two weeks, a month, then not only will it take longer but you'll be at a loss.